The Golden Elixir

 A Gentle Reminder

-Honey is not suitable for infants under one year due to natural bacterial spores that may cause botulism.
+Honey is not suitable for infants under 1 year old due to naturally occurring bacterial spores that may cause botulism.
 For adults and older children, it remains a safe and nurturing gift from nature.